-When a life is finished I have always been afraid of death.
-There is nothing that terrifies me more than the thought of ceasing to exist in this world.
-Over the course of my young life, I have developed severe anxiety around the notion of death, and this has been a nearly constant struggle throughout my daily goings on.
+When a life is finished; I have always been afraid of death.
+Nothing terrifies me more than the thought of ceasing to exist in this world.
+Throughout my young life, I have developed severe anxiety around the notion of death, and this has been a nearly constant struggle throughout my daily goings-on.

 More often than not, my preferred response to this fear is to either try not to think about the inevitable end of everyone around me, myself included, or to shut out the world so I won’t have to feel the pain of losing someone I love.

 Today, however, I was driving home from a weekend with friends, and I decided to take the long, scenic route along the mighty Saint John River, as I often do when I’m driving alone.
-During these drives I enjoy speeding along with the windows down and my favorite music blaring loudly, the sounds and the scents of the warm air overcoming my senses and filling me with a sober high that I wouldn’t trade for the world.
+During these drives, I enjoy speeding along with the windows down and my favorite music blaring, the sounds and the scents of the warm air overcoming my senses and filling me with a sober high that I wouldn’t trade for the world.

-As per my usual response, after about two or three minutes I dried my eyes and tried to forget about the pain and fear that I felt concerning death.
-A few moments later I pulled over in a gorgeous spot to watch the river.
-As I got out of my car I saw a yellow flash out of the corner of my eye.
-I looked down in front of the car and there was the beautiful yellow butterfly, fluttering around weakly on the ground.
+As per my usual response, after about two or three minutes, I dried my eyes and tried to forget about the pain and fear that I felt concerning death.
+I pulled over in a gorgeous spot to watch the river a few moments later.
+As I got out of my car, I saw a yellow flash out of the corner of my eye.
+I looked down in front of the vehicle and there was the beautiful yellow butterfly fluttering around weakly on the ground.
 A small gasp escaped my lips and I bent down, noting the intricate purple and black woven into the design of the wings.
-It was alive, but obviously injured and unable to fly away.
+It was alive but obviously injured and unable to fly away.

-I will never forget that yellow butterfly who died today, attached to a blade of grass on the side of the road, next to the mighty Saint John River because it helped me see what my role in loving is and why it is necessary to love others.
+I will never forget that yellow butterfly who died today, attached to a blade of grass on the side of the road, next to the mighty Saint John River, because it helped me see my role in loving and why it is necessary to love others.
 It is the ultimate sacrifice.
-The pain is raw and terrible, but the reward is the knowledge that the person you loved knows they will be remembered.
+The pain is raw and terrible, but the reward is the knowledge that the person you love knows they will be remembered.